-Book Adventure – This is a free program offered by Sylvan Learning.
-Kids in grades K–8 can search for books, read them offline, come back to quiz on what they’ve read, and earn prizes for their reading success.
-Prizes include chocolate bars, temporary tattoos, Highlights magazine and more.
+Sylvan Learning’s Book Adventure program lasts all year long.
+And it’s free!
+Kids in grades K–8 can search for books, read them offline, come back to take a quiz on what they’ve read, and earn prizes for their reading success.
+Prizes include chocolate bars, temporary tattoos, Highlights magazine, and more.

-Chuck E. Cheese’s – Earn 10 FREE tokens each time your child reads for two weeks in a row.
+With the Chuck E. Cheese kids summer reading program, kids earn 10 FREE points each time they read for two weeks in a row.
 Complete the form to claim the free tokens.
 A food purchase is required.

-Public Libraries – Check your local library for more free reading programs with activities and incentives for kids of all ages.
+Check your local library for more free kids summer reading programs with activities and incentives for all ages.
 Most libraries also have story times and other reading-themed activities.

-Bonus #11: Six Flags Read to Succeed – K–6 students who complete six hours of non-school-related reading approved by their parents and teachers are eligible for free admission to their nearest theme park.
-This program will open up again in the fall.
-I’ll be sure to remind you once it’s open again.
+K–6 students who complete six hours of non-school-related reading approved by their parents and teachers are eligible for free admission to their nearest Six Flags theme park.